Lord William Bentinck: Italian adventure

 With Napoleon's double abdication on 11 April however - though the news took time to cross the Alps - Bentinck's capacity to influence events on the ground while, with the war against the Emperor still raging, all was still to a great extent up in the air, largely came to an end.
 As did his Government's motive for toleration.
 His erratic behaviour over the recent months had led the Prime Minister Lord Liverpool to brand him simply "mad", and his scope of authority was sharply reduced; though he was not finally dismissed from his grand post as Commander-in-Chief in the Mediterranean until April the following year.

-First Governor-General of India
+Last Governor-General of Bengal

 Lord William Bentinck was the first governor general of British-occupied India.
 Everyone else before him was the Governor of Bengal (Fort William).
 On his return to England, Bentinck served in the House of Commons for some years before being appointed Governor-General of Bengal in 1828.
 His principal concern was to turn around the loss-making East India Company, to ensure that its charter would be renewed by the British government.

 Bentinck engaged in an extensive range of cost-cutting measures, earning the lasting enmity of many military men whose wages were cut.
 Although historians emphasise his more efficient financial management, his modernising projects also included a policy of westernisation, influenced by the Utilitarianism of Jeremy Bentham and James Mill, which was more controversial.
 He also reformed the court system.